divadnauj-GB/GPU-programming-2024-25/Lab05/README.md

 }
 ```

-From the kernel, please, observe that thread parameters in two dimensions (threadId.x and threadId.y) are used to the take advantage of the spatial parallelism.
+From the kernel, please, observe that thread parameters in two dimensions (`threadId.x` and `threadId.y`) are used to the take advantage of the spatial parallelism.
 Thus, both thread parameters are organized to address the rows and columns of the input matrices (input_a, and input_b).
 In detail, the values in the matrices are address using a local variable (i), which serves as memory-offset to address each element from both matrices.
 The iterative loop is employed to determine the accumulative operation as described by the equation.

 It is worth noting that elements from both matrices, A and B, are organized in row-major order inside the device memory.
 The argument “limit” indicates the width of both matrices.
 Finally, the conditional statement determines the number of active threads according to the sizes of the input matrices.

-1. Is it possible to eliminate the conditional statement (line 6 in listing 2)?, does the removal affect the results?, which are the implications?
+1. Is it possible to eliminate the `if` conditional statement (line 6 in listing 2)?, does the removal affect the results?, which are the implications?

 2. Modify the description of the kernel to operate the matrix multiplication of input matrices A and B with different sizes, as depicted in Figure 1.